 Students who find it necessary to cancel their registration or to withdraw from all classes after enrolling for any academic term are required to follow the university’s official withdrawal procedures.
 Failure to follow formal university procedures by stated dates may result in an obligation to pay fees (see Calendar of Activities & Deadlines) as well as the assignment of failing grades in all courses and the need to apply for readmission before being permitted to enroll in another academic term.

 To start the withdrawal process, a student should go to the Office of the Registrar.
-A student who formally withdraws prior to the end of the fourth week of instruction will have only an appropriate date of withdrawal (no coursework) appear on the academic record for that term.
+A student who formally withdraws prior to the end of the second week of instruction will have only an appropriate date of withdrawal (no coursework) appear on the academic record for that term.

-After the first four weeks of the semester, a request to withdraw with a documented serious and compelling reason must be approved.
+After the first two weeks of the semester, a request to withdraw with a documented serious and compelling reason must be approved.
 Go to www.humboldt.edu/withdraw to start the process.
 A date of withdrawal appears on the academic record and all coursework appears with a grade of “W” (Withdrawal).
 A maximum of 18 units can be withdrawn throughout your career at Humboldt State University.

 A student is not allowed to withdraw during the last five weeks of instruction or later except in cases where the cause of withdrawal is due to circumstances clearly beyond the student’s control AND the assignment of an incomplete grade is not practicable.
 Requests for course drops during the final five weeks of the semester are seldom granted.
 Such withdrawals will not count towards the total of 18 permitted semester units of dropped courses.